“Householders and homeless alike, each a support for the other, both accomplish the true Dhamma— the unsurpassed security from bondage.”

 Alison Thomas, Treasurer

-Alison lives across the water from Seattle in Kitsap County’s Southworth.
-She has been a practitioner since 2021 and discovered Theravāda Buddhism when she and her husband offered to host a monk that summer.
-Meeting the monastics and other dedicated practitioners in the community, she was inspired to support Clear Mountain Monastery’s aspiration to bring a place of refuge and practice to Seattle and the surrounding areas.
+Alison lives on the outskirts of Seattle in the Southworth area of the South Kitsap Peninsula.
+She has been a practitioner since 2021 and discovered the Theravada tradition when her husband asked if they might be able to host a monastic in the summer of 2021.
+Meeting the monastics and the other dedicated practitioners in the community, she was inspired to support Clear Mountain Monastery’s aspiration to bring a place of refuge and practice for the Seattle area.